Avoid micro-managing virtual team members by scheduling a clear finish.

 - When you have a performance conversation using the INSPIRE model, the final step (E) is the Enforce step.
 Schedule a brief meeting to review their desired behavior.
 Eg: “Sounds good.
 Let’s meet at 10 next Tuesday to see how this is going and if you have any questions.”

-- When you delegate, schedule a time where the other person will meet with you in person or by video to return the project to you, answer questions, and discuss next steps.
+- As you delegate, schedule a time where the other person will meet with you in person or by video to return the project to you, answer questions, and discuss next steps.

 - When you lead a meeting, conclude the meeting by asking who will do what, by when, and “How will we know?”
 The final “How will we know?” are scheduled commitments to the team.
 Eg: “We will all have our data to Linda by Friday at 4 pm.
 Linda will send us the new process by Wednesday at 3 pm.”
 Everyone puts the times on their calendar.
 If Friday 4 pm comes and Linda doesn’t have data from Bob, she calls him.
 If 3 pm Wednesday comes and they don’t have the process, they call Linda.